 Before you upload photos to the cloud

 One of the main differentiators between these cloud photo storage sites are their storage limits.
-When gigabytes cost you, you might want to get frugal about the content you’re uploading.
-Specifically, to unclutter your photo collections before you sync them to the cloud:
+When gigabytes cost you, you might want to get frugal about the content you’re uploading and unclutter your photo collection before you sync it to the cloud.
+That means you should:

-- remove duplicate photos, like those you saved to your Mac twice
+- remove duplicate photos, like those you saved to your iPhone twice

 - find and sort out similar shots, like five identical selfies of you in The Grand Canyon